The Best Picnic Destinations in All 50 States

 3. ARIZONA // DESERT VIEW DRIVE, GRAND CANYON

 Location: Grand Canyon National Park, Arizona

 There are countless scenic spots across Arizona, but Grand Canyon National Park—touted as one of the world’s seven greatest natural wonders—is inarguably the most breathtaking.
 The park offers many convenient tourist accommodations, but if you want to escape the crowds, hop in a car and enjoy a picnic along Desert View Drive.
 It runs 25 miles along the Canyon’s South Rim out to Desert View Watchtower—a historic 70-foot-high stone tower with an observation deck and gift shop—and the canyon’s East Entrance.
-Along the way, you’ll find four picnic areas and several pull-offs that provide distant glimpses of the Colorado River below.
+Along the way, you’ll find picnic areas and several pull-offs that provide distant glimpses of the Colorado River below.

 4. ARKANSAS // DEVIL'S DEN STATE PARK

 Tucked deep inside Lee Creek Valley in the Ozarks’ Boston Mountains is Devil’s Den State Park.
 In addition to several designated picnic spots with tables and grills, the rocky, 2500-acre expanse of wilderness offers visitors 64 miles of horseback riding and hiking trails, a swimming pool and park café, a playground, a general store, and camping sites and cabins for overnight stays.
 Once you've finished picnicking, take some time to enjoy the park’s geological wonders: Splash around in Lee Creek’s natural waterfalls, or take a kayak out on Lake Devil, an eight-acre lake that formed after a stone dam was built across Lee Creek during the park’s construction in the 1930s.